-The replacement may be $\emptyset$ (Unicode \u00d8 or Unicode \u2205) to indicate that PFME should simply delete the original in the given environment.
+The replacement may be $\emptyset$ (Unicode $\000d8$ or Unicode $\02205$ ) to indicate that PFME should simply delete the original in the given environment.

 If the Sandhi section includes multiple rules, they are applied in the order shown; later rules can therefore further modify forms that earlier rules have produced.
+Whenever a rule applies, however, all the rules are tried again, starting from the first sandhi rule.